PaperMC/docs/docs/paper/dev/getting-started/project-setup.md

 your package name should be `io.papermc`.
 If you do not have a domain name, you could use something like your GitHub username.
 If you were Linus Torvalds, your package would be `io.github.torvalds`.

-This is all then followed by the name of your project.
+This is then followed by the name of your project.
 For example, if your project was called `ExamplePlugin`, your package would be `io.github.torvalds.exampleplugin`.
 This allows for a unique package name for every plugin.